 This article looks at how fertility rises and falls during a person’s menstrual cycle and some signals to look out for to help determine a low fertility day.

-The ovaries release an egg, or ovulate, around 10–16 days before menstruation begins.
-The time around ovulation is called the fertility window because these are the most fertile days in the menstrual cycle.
+The ovaries release an egg or ovulate 10–16 days before menstruation begins.
+This time, ovulation is the fertility window because it is the most fertile day in the menstrual cycle.

 It is possible to become pregnant during the 5 days leading up to ovulation and on the same day.
 An egg can survive for up to 24 hours after release, and sperm can survive for up to 7 days after sex.
-Therefore, it is also possible to get pregnant in the 2 days after ovulation, but this is less likely.
+Therefore, getting pregnant 2 days after ovulation is also possible, but this is less likely.

 As a result, there are around 21 days in the menstrual cycle on which pregnancy is less likely.
-The days before and during menstruation are the least fertile days of the menstrual cycle.
+The days before and during menstruation are the least fertile menstrual cycle days.

 People with a menstrual cycle that is shorter than 28 days could ovulate within days of their period ending.

-Fertility increases sharply around 12–14 days before menstruation, so unprotected sex is more likely to result in pregnancy during that time.
+Fertility increases sharply around 12–14 days before menstruation, so sex without protection is more likely to result in pregnancy during that time.

 It is unlikely but possible that conception will occur in the 1 or 2 days following a period since sperm can survive for up to 7 days after sex.

 For example, a couple may have sex the day after a period ends.
-If ovulation occurs on that day or within the next 6 days, pregnancy is possible.
+Pregnancy is possible if ovulation occurs on that day or within the next 6 days.

 People with shorter menstrual cycles are more likely to become pregnant in the days after a period ends because they ovulate earlier.